2graphic/graph-interpreter/design_document.md

 5. Interpreter state to the debugger view and output to the test/input views

 ### Command Line Interface
 In addition to the main GUI, a CLI will be provided for the plug-in interface so that interpreters can be invoked from the command line.
-This will simplify testing of the plug-in interface and allow sinap programs to be decoupled from the sinap IDE.
+This will simplify testing of the plug-in interface and allow Sinap programs to be decoupled from the Sinap IDE.

 ## Personnel
 * __Sheyne Anderson__ will be responsible for developing the Plugin API.
+His qualifications include over ten years of development across a wide variety of areas and fields giving him a broad perspective of utilizing and creating APIs.
 * __CJ Dimaano__ will be responsible for developing the visual graph-editor component.
 His experience includes working with the HTML 5 canvas element from taking CS 4600 - Computer Graphics.
 * __Dyllon Gagnier__ will be responsible for developing the CLI.
+His experience includes designing a command line testing framework for MIPS that was utilized in CS 3810, Computer Organization, at the University of Utah.
 * __Daniel James__ will be responsible for the main GUI.
-His experience includes having worked on and being in charge of Algular apps in his past two internships.
+His experience includes having worked on and being in charge of Angular apps in his past two internships.

 ## System Features
 ### Base Features